rohitsachdeva27/NOTES-FOR-HTML-CSS-JS-ANGULAR/Angular-notes.md

 `angular routing`, `compiler` ,`security`, `angular-forms`, `karma and jasmine frameworks for testing`.

+---

 ### is Angular not a js framework ?

-No!
-Though we know that Only browsers can understand javascript only. but angular is a typescript based.
+Yes, Angular is a js framework, but it uses typescript, which later converts into js only. but angular is a typescript based.

 Angular was first launched in 2010, by that time it was built using javascript only, but due t few limitations nd more features of typescript in 2016 angular developers came up with new version of angular which was angular 2+, which was complete revamp of angular, and this time they used typescript.

+---

-### But Browsers can only understand Javascript how angular application which is in typescipt run on browsers ?
+### Question:  But Browsers can only understand Javascript how angular application which is in typescipt run on browsers ?

 Typescript is a language by microsoft. it is a superset of javascript, means it is built on javascript using its all features and adding its own features.